 Baptisia has long held importance as a dye for textiles.
 It is also called false or wild indigo.
-The plant is native to North America and with its deep blue blooms, provides a perfect enhancement in the native perennial garden.
-Baptisia is an easy to care for plant with moderate growth rate and no need to prune or train.
+The plant is native to North America and with its deep blue blooms, provides a perfect enhancement to the native perennial garden.
+Baptisia is an easy-to-care-for plant with a moderate growth rate and no need to prune or train.
 Can I prune Baptisia?
-If you wish, you candeadhead to remove the old foliage and leggy plants can be trimmed lightly to force a flush of growth.
+If you wish, you can deadhead to remove the old foliage and leggy plants can be trimmed lightly to force a flush of growth.
 Let’s learn when and how to prune Baptisia.

 Can I Prune Baptisia?